-Let’s talk cocktail attire: are suits obligatory?
+Let’s talk cocktail: are suits obligatory?
 Or are jeans and blazer acceptable today?
 And, in our sportswear obsessed, luxury world, do clean white sneakers cut it?
 Wondering what to wear is a common concern.
 Why, there’s black tie, smart casual and business casual already putting you through your dress code paces.
 So relax, breathe deep.
 We’re here to put your mind, and wardrobe, at ease.
 We’ve debunked the cocktail dress code for men once and for all.
-And put a contemporary spin on it.
+And put a contemporary spin on cocktail attire for men.

 Definition of Cocktail Dress Code For Men

 Cocktail gained popularity in the Twenties and Thirties when it became common in wealthier, fashionable households to enjoy pre-dinner drinks and canapés in the hours between day and evening.
 Back then, social events, activities and ostentatious occasions required men to ‘change’ their kit to be more suitably dressed.
-And, so a new dress code formed.
+And, so a new dress code formed…. cocktail.

-Essentially, it’s a semi-formal look or outfit that will take you from day to night; bridging the gap between casual daywear, which is too relaxed, and formal evening attire, which is too prim and proper.
+Essentially, cocktail is a semi-formal look or outfit that will take you from day to night; bridging the gap between casual daywear, which is too relaxed, and formal evening attire, which is too prim and proper.

-In a modern context, the ‘between the hours’ dress code applies to cocktail parties, obviously, but also weddings, anniversaries, formal birthday celebrations and the timeless sporting events such as the races.
+In a modern context, the ‘between the hours’ dress code applies to cocktail parties, obviously, but also weddings, anniversaries, formal birthday celebrations and timeless sporting events such as the races.
 Basically, we’re a little more refinement is required, old chap.

-While we’re not ones to set the style rules in stone, we are indeed big on learning the rules.
-Knowing the guidelines means you’re equipped to bend the rules a little (without looking like a sartorial mess).
+While we’re not ones to set the cocktail style rules in stone, we are indeed big on learning the rules.
+Knowing the cocktail guidelines means you’re equipped to bend the rules a little (without looking like a sartorial mess).
 Appeasing your individual style, and mastering the cocktail manual, here are some do’s and don’ts to follow: